nathan-gs/nathan-gs.github.com/_posts/2024-02-27-azure-openai-multi-applications-and-scale.md

 ## How to design architectures for multi-application scenarios

-While the provisioned throughput feature offers many advantages, such as predictable performance and cost savings, however not all use cases in an organization will require a dedicated Azure OpenAI PTU instance.
+While the provisioned throughput feature offers many advantages, such as predictable performance and cost savings, not all use cases in an organization will require a dedicated Azure OpenAI PTU instance.
 I see some patterns emerging where a single instance is shared between many use cases.
-Multiple applications connecting through a `Hub and Spoke` network to the Azure OpenAI landing zone.
-The OpenAI service is not directly exposed, Azure API Management is in front.

 #### Multi Application Architecture